 Figure 1 Dense, fibrocystic breast with no well-defined abnormality.

-As breast MRI becomes a more widely accepted modality for breast cancer screening of women at high risk, hormone status and menstrual cycle are important imaging considerations.
+As breast magnetic resonance imaging (MRI) becomes a more widely accepted modality for breast cancer screening of women at high risk, hormone status and menstrual cycle are important imaging considerations.

 “The ideal time for MRI of the breast is approximately between day five and 15 of the menstrual cycle, because the luteal phase of the menstrual cycle with the associated increase in estrogen and progesterone leads to the stroma being edematous with development of the lobules.
 This leads to increased enhancement during the luteal stage of the menstrual cycle, with the enhancement being maximal seven days before menstruation.
 Therefore, breast MRI should not be performed during this time, but rather, between days five and 15, long enough after the luteal phase to decrease any residual enhancement.”